Updated Date: April 21, 2022

-Additionally, also effective November 8, 2021, new air travel requirements apply to many non-citizens who are visiting the United States temporarily.
+Effective November 8, 2021, new air travel requirements applied to many noncitizens who are visiting the United States temporarily.
 These travelers are also required to show proof of COVID-19 vaccination.
 All air travelers, including U.S. persons, must test negative for COVID-19 prior to departure.
-LImited exceptions apply.
-See CDC guidance for more details.
+Limited exceptions apply.
+See CDC guidance for more details regarding air travel requirements.

-Q. What types of vaccinations will be accepted?
+Q: Which vaccines/combination of vaccines will be accepted?

-A. CDC has determined that all FDA approved and authorized vaccines, as well as all vaccines that have an Emergency Use Listing (EUL) from the World Health Organization will be accepted for air travel.
-Travel at land POEs will mirror the same guidelines.
+A: Per CDC guidelines, all Food and Drug Administration (FDA) approved and authorized vaccines, as well as all vaccines that have an Emergency Use Listing (EUL) from the World Health Organization (WHO), will be accepted.

 - Individuals are considered fully vaccinated: